 In April 1986, Father Slevin, pleaded guilty to four counts of sodomizing a minor and admitted to police he sexually abused six other boys more than 50 times in the past six years.
 The boys ranged in age from 10 to 16 when the incidents occurred.
 Charges relating to these acts were dropped in exchange for the guilty plea on four counts of abusing the other boy from 1983-1986.

 In May 1986, Father Slevin was sentenced to three to twelve years in prison by a judge who said the man’s actions had produced “incalculable harm.”

 “After reviewing everything, I’ve come down to the conclusion that this is not a case for probation,” said Superior Court Judge Robert Mencher.

 In December 1986, the mother of one of the boys sued the Archdiocese of Washington and Father Slevin for $200 million.
-The case was settled out of court.
+The case was settled out of court for an undisclosed amount.